Message

 2022-: Desk of serialization on Makinohara kindergarten bus abandonment incident (Newspaper Association Award finalist).

-2023-: Desk of long-term serialization on Mr. Hakamada and retrial issues (VR app development).
+2023-: Desk of long-term serialization on Mr. Hakamada and retrial issues (developed and released VR app for Meta Quest).